 AW: Why fog specifically?

-JT: It was from the moment that I entered my grandfather’s company… That I began to put a lot of thought into ecology in its broadest terms, the system of our society, the relationship between artefacts, human and nature.
+JT: It was from the moment that I entered my grandfather’s company… That I began to put a lot of thought into ecology in its broadest terms, the system of our society, the relationship between artefacts, humans and nature.
 The idea behind that project was unquestionably evolving around COVID and nature, nevertheless in reality the concept of fog first arrived to me in 2016 or 2017 I think.
 I guess it’s all to do with my life experience, coming to think of it, during that same period of time, I came across Fujiko Nakaya’s1 work in London, who’s known for her fog sculptures, and that was the first time I experienced her work in person and I was very much inspired.

-When I was little, while I was in Chicago or Toronto, there were blizzards all the time in the winter, as far as memory goes, fog also took place in Amsterdam quite often and I used to see it almost everyday.
+When I was little, while I was in Chicago or Toronto, there were blizzards all the time in the winter, as far as memory goes, fog also took place in Amsterdam quite often and I used to see it almost every day.
 London can be very foggy at times too… So yeah, somehow fog just became a massive part of my upbringing, somewhere deep in my memory, I was always reminded of the bloody sunset or the sunshine in the morning piercing through the clouds when the fog cleared, then I experienced Nakaya-san’s work, it’s like all these memories of the past all mashed up and just dwindled down into one place.